aharnishdwivedi/Backend/README.md

 5. **Single Database**: Using single MySQL instance (can be scaled with read replicas)

 ## 🚀 Potential Improvements & Future Enhancements

+*Future roadmap and enhancement ideas developed by Aharnish Dwivedi based on AI-native development experience.*

 ### Short-term Improvements
 1. **Authentication & Authorization**: JWT-based authentication with role-based access